wiseman-timelord/MaNTella-Launcher/README.md

    - The script uses Python standard library modules such as `configparser`, `os`, `sys`, `time`, `shutil`, and `traceback`.

 # Usage / Install
-1. Ensure the Mantella mod is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
+1. Ensure the [Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
-2. After completing Mantella install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
+2. After completing Mantella 11.4 install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
 4. Ensure you have LM Studio / ollama loaded and configured and serving, offload a suitable number of layers to the GPU if Game is on same card, ensure the api addresses are correctly configured.
 5. Configure the ".\config.ini", ensure you have entered things like, "fallout4_folder" and "fallout4_mod_folder" and "llm_api" and "model" and "tts_service".
 6. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, the "config.ini" will be cleaned/backup, and then you will be presented with the menu.
 - Hopefully you have, Admin rights and sensible system settings, but click allow on firewall as required, I am guessing its the interaction between Mantella and the Mantella Mod.

 ## Notes
-- I have removed the "Offended" and "Forgiven", this is because, offended will depend on the model, and most likely on local models, asking for forgiveness would not have a result before the player is dead?
-So, I find these things a nice idea, but a bit naff.
-I would prefer commands like "Attack" and "Hold Back", to switch between, Aggressive and Cautious.
-Either way, it was additional weight, and I wanted the prompts to work, correctly and fast, on Q3_M Local Models.
 - all options for Optimization are shown...
 ```
 Default: max_tokens = 250, max_response_sentences = 999, temperature = 1